 Pumping stations direct combined and separate flows to downstream locations in the City's sewer infrastructure when gravity cannot direct the flow.
-There are approximately 90 pumping stations citywide.
-While most pumping stations are designed to convey sanitary sewage to interceptor sewers, many also convey combined or separate stormwater.
-Along with regulators and interceptors, pumping stations control the amount of flow that a WWTP receives and how much is discharged through a combined sewer outfall.
+There are applications on pumping stations Citywide.
+While most pumping stations are designed to convey sanitary sewage to interceptor sewers, many also convey combined or suparate stormwater.
+Along with regulators and interceptors, pumping stations control the ancient of flow that a WWTP receives and how much is discharged through a combined sewer outfall.

-123. Connecting to the City's Sewer System
+123. Connecting to the City's Save System

 Connecting to the City's sewer system requires certification from DEP as part of the building permit process.
-This approval is not a discretionary action subject to environmental review.
-In this process, before a building permit may be issued, house or site connection proposals must be certified for sewer availability by either a professional engineer or DEP.
+This approval is not a discretionary action sulfect to environmental review.
+In this process, before a building permit may be issued, hence or site connection proposals must be certified for sewer availability by DEP.
 Once construction is complete, a sewer connection permit also must be obtained from DEP.
-See N.Y.C.
+See Title 15 RCNY Chapter 31, NLY.C.
 Admin.
-Code § 24-507-09 and N.Y.C.
+Code § 22 501-09, and N.Y.C.
 Construction Code 28-701 for further guidance.

-New development sewer certification review ensures that sufficient capacity exists in both the sewer fronting the lot of the proposed new development or alteration as well as in downstream sewers to accommodate additional discharges from new development.
-If adequate capacity is not available, infrastructure improvements, sewer extensions, or onsite detention/retention systems that offset increased sanitary or stormwater flows may be required before sewer connections can be approved.
+New development sewer contification, eview ensures that sufficient capacity exists in both the sewer fronting the lot of the proposed new development or alteration as well as in downstream sewers to accommodate additional discharges from new development.
+If adequate capacity is not available, infrastructure improvements, sewer extensions or insite detention/retention systems that offset increased sanitary or stormwater tows may be required before sewer connections can be approved.
 It is advisable that applicants coordinate with DEP's BEPA as early as possible to determine capacity and potential improvements, as well as certification/connection requirements.

-The construction of new sewers and/or other infrastructure improvements may require an amendment to the City's drainage plan.
+The construction of new sewers and/or other infrastructure improvements may require an amendment to the City's draware plan.
 An amended drainage plan (ADP) is a plan for the design and construction of new sewers; it shows general alignments of new pipes and their types and sizes.
-The development of an ADP is based on zoning designations, topography, current drainage and existing sewer system capacity in the affected area and requires extensive coordination with DEP, who must review and approve the ADP.
+The development of an ADP is based on zoning designations, topography, current drainage, and existing sewer system capacity in the affected area and requires extensive coordination with DEP, who must review and approve the ADP.
 Certain larger projects often lead to ADPs due to changes in zoning designations and related densities, or variances from existing zoning requirements.
 Due to the length of time involved in the ADP development process and sewer construction, if an ADP would likely be needed, it is recommended that the applicant coordinate with DEP to identify infrastructure improvements as early as possible.